monstercat/arp/README.md

-# integration-checker
+# Arp
-Tool for making JSON API calls that can be used for integration tests, simulation, checks, etc.
+Short for Arpeggio, is a tool for automating **REST** JSON API calls that can be used for integration tests, simulation, checks, etc.

 ## About
 This tool provides a lightweight black-box testing framework for your API.